cloverlime/ulso-django/README.md

 The following contains the models used in for the suite. but does not show detailed relations.

 The hierarchical representation below aims to show how they are grouped conceptually.
-The names in bold are conceptual groupings only; their children are models.
+The names inside asterisks are conceptual groupings only; their children are models.
 Anything in square brackets means it is planned but not yet implemented.

 ```
 [ulso-django]